EU ambassadors flock to Red Square for Putin's parade

 In Cold War times, Western analysts used to study who sat close to the Soviet leader at the annual event to try to understand Moscow's opaque power structures in a practice called "Kremlinology".

-But the 2021 guest list also gives a snapshot of how EU states feel about Russia relations.
+But the 2021 guest list also gives a snapshot of where EU states stand on Russia.

-These took a nosedive in 2014 when Russia invaded Ukraine, triggering EU sanctions.
+Relations nosedived in 2014 when Russia invaded Ukraine, prompting EU sanctions.

-They got worse recently, when the EU imposed sanctions over Russian violence against opposition leader Alexei Navalny and Russia blacklisted the EU Parliament president in revenge.
+They got worse recently, when the EU imposed blacklists over Russian violence against opposition leader Alexei Navalny and Russia listed the EU Parliament president in revenge.

 The Czech Republic and Russia also expelled dozens of each other's diplomats after revelations that Russian spies blew up a Czech arms depot in 2014, killing two people.